 Can we keep the current owner of the Country Club at Deer Run from closing the golf course and/or selling the property?

 Answer: No. It is private property.
-The owner can close the golf course if he wishes.
+The owner can close the golf course if he wishes, which he did in May 2019.
 He could sell it to another buyer if he wishes.

-But developing the course is another matter entirely.
+But developing the land the golf course sits upon is another matter entirely.

 Can the owner of the golf course build residential dwellings on it without county and/or public approval?

-No. He must apply to rezone the land or apply for a variance (major land use exception) with Seminole County.
+No. He must apply to rezone the land or apply for a variance (major land use amendment to the Planned Development) with Seminole County.

 What law governs what the golf course owner can and can't do if he wants to develop the land upon which the golf course sits?